RevisitingSSI/RevisitingSSI.com/_pages/meetings/20251202-kickoff-slides.md

 ### Key question:
 How do we ensure real exit rights?

-*"The 18-year trap": Credentials that won't transfer.*
+*“The 18-year trap”: Credentials that won’t transfer*

 ----